riordansantos/riordansantos/README.md

 ## Welcome to my Github Page! 😁

-My name is Riordan and I'm a front-end developer.
+My name is Riordan and I'm a Software Engineer.

 ### About me 🤓
 - ❤️ I love games, programming and I'm always looking for new things to learn.